tuturto/archimedes/README.rst

 ``sample`` specify rules for test data generation, ``profile`` specifies test settings, ``background`` and ``with-background`` specify common data between tests. ``assert-macro-error`` checks that ``macro-error`` is called with given message during macro expansion.
+For regular errors and exceptions, use ``assert-error``.

 Examples are good:
 ------------------